cmusser/vpnd/README.md

 role: host
 remote_host: vpn-host-gw.some-domain.com
 ```
-No route establishment, interface configuration or ARP table commands need
+No route establishment or interface configuration commands need to be manually
-to be manually issued. `vpnd` will perform the necessary configuration.
+issued. `vpnd` will perform the necessary configuration.

 ## Statistics and Diagnostics